jpw1991/chebs-mythical-weapons/README.md

 - MintyMintos for commissioning the mod.
 - [System 6G](https://opengameart.org/users/system-g6) for providing the [Medieval Weapons Pack](https://opengameart.org/content/medieval-weapon-pack) from which I took the Excalibur model.
 - [qubodup](https://opengameart.org/users/qubodup) for the [Wisdom Magic Sound Effect Pack](https://opengameart.org/content/wisdom-magic) which I use for the looting sound effect.
 [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) stipulates I must indicate whether changes were made: no changes were made.
+- [ArsGothica](https://www.artstation.com/arsgothica) for the Apollo bow model and texture.
+- [Behrtron](https://opengameart.org/users/behrtron) for the [white marble](https://opengameart.org/content/4k-seamless-white-marble-stone-textures-public-domain) texture for the Apollo statue.
+- [Yughues](https://opengameart.org/users/yughues) for the [Free Pillars Models](https://opengameart.org/content/free-pillars-models) which I used for the pedestal upon which the Statue of Apollo rests (downscaled textures from HD to low-D to fit into Valheim aesthetic).

 ## Changelog